STooDs-tools/STooDs/README.md

 2. Each variable in the dataset is assumed to follow a distribution whose parameters may vary along the same dimensions as the dataset.
 3. This variability is specified by regression formulas that may use parameters, covariates and processes.

-The current code is a computational engine and mostly aims at generating MCMC samples from the posterior distribution associated with the model.
-Further analyses such as exploring MCMC samples, making predictions or plotting results can be performed with other tools such as the R package [RSTooDs](https://github.com/STooDs-tools/RSTooDs).
+Key properties of STooDs include:

+1. Possibility to model several random variables.
+2. Flexible choice of the distribution for each variable.
+3. Identifiability constraints enabling the use of 'hidden covariates' models (aka 'latent variables' or 'latent factors' models).
+4. Handling of censored data.
+5. Models adapted to large datasets are available (Nearest Neighbours Gaussian Process).

 ### Usage
-STooDs is implemented as an executable file controlled by a set of configuration text files.
+The current code is a computational engine and mostly aims at generating MCMC samples from the posterior distribution associated with the model and the data.
+It is implemented as an executable file controlled by a set of configuration text files.
 The easiest usage is to call STooDs at the command line by typing `./STooDs -wk "path/to/workspace/"` (Linux) or `STooDs -wk "path/to/workspace/"` (Windows), where the workspace is the folder containing all configuration files.
+Further analyses such as exploring MCMC samples, making predictions or plotting results can be performed with other tools such as the R package [RSTooDs](https://github.com/STooDs-tools/RSTooDs).

 ### Getting STooDs executable
 A recent STooDs executable for your system (Windows or Linux) can be downloaded [here](https://github.com/STooDs-tools/RSTooDs/tree/main/inst/bin).